iwatzon/prompt-optimisation/README.md

-# MSs Research Project: Multi-Agent Conversational Architectures for Automated Prompt Engineering
+# MSc Research Project: Multi-Agent Conversational Architectures for Automated Prompt Engineering

 Welcome to the repository for my MSc Research Project titled Multi-Agent Conversational Architectures for Automated Prompt Engineering.
 This project aims to explore using multi-agent approaches to automate the optimisation of prompts.
 It uses the concpet of agent roles and core principles to perform domain-specific optimisation and directed prompt refinement.
 Three multi-agent architectures are evaluated - Authoritarian, Market-Based and Hierarchical - chosen due to the diveristy in agent coordination.